 Sometimes, the cells in the skin can form small lesions that require treatment.
-Keratoacanthoma is a clinical condition where skin cells grow into a small tumour which is often localised and does not spread to any other part of the body.
-In this article, we shall briefly review keratoacanthoma and how it is treated.
+Keratoacanthoma is a clinical condition where skin cells grow into a small tumor which is often localized and does not spread to any other part of the body.
+Below we briefly review keratoacanthoma and how it is treated.

 What is a keratoacanthoma?

-Keratoacanthoma is a skin tumour that appears like a small boil on the surface of the skin.
+Keratoacanthoma is a skin tumor that appears like a small boil on the surface of the skin.
 Once it appears, it starts to grow rather rapidly and can reach a significant size within a matter of weeks.
-Its appearance is a rather typical and several a times, untreated keratoacanthoma is will eventually disappear though they would leave a scar.
+Untreated keratoacanthoma will eventually disappear though they will likely leave a scar.
 A keratoacanthoma can take up to 4 to 6 months for complete resolution.

 What causes a keratoacanthoma?